NickMcConnell/FAangband/docs/birth.rst

   allow a character to get multiple blows with lighter weapons.
 Dexterity also increases a character's chances of hitting with any weapon and of dodging blows from enemies.
-Dexterity is also useful in picking locks, disarming traps, protecting yourself from some of the thieves that inhabit the dungeons, and (for rogues) stealing successfully from others.
+Dexterity is also useful in picking locks, disarming physical traps, protecting yourself from some of the thieves that inhabit the dungeons, and (for rogues) stealing successfully from others.
   If the character has a high enough dexterity, thieves will never be successful in stealing from them.